 2.)
 “Think visually.
 Ask someone to describe a spiral staircase and they’ll use their hands as well as words.
 Sometimes the best copy is no copy.

 3.)
 “If you believe that facts persuade (as I do), you’d better learn how to write a list so that it doesn’t read like a list.

 4.)
 “Confession is good for the soul and for copy, too.
 Bill Bernbach used to say ‘a small admission gains a large acceptance.’
 I still think he was right.

 5.)
 “Don’t be boring.”

-Faraz Maqsood Hamidi is CE and CD, The D’Hamidi Partnership.
+Faraz Maqsood Hamidi is Co-Founder, Partner & Chief Creative Officer of The D’Hamidi Partnership.